carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 {:.challenge}

-#### Comparing univariate models
+## Comparing univariate models
+Let's see how well the other predictors in our dataset can predict sale prices.
+For simplicity, we'll compare just continous predictors for now.

+### General procedure for comparing predictive models
+We'll follow this general procedure to compare models:

 1. Use get_feat_types() to get a list of continuous predictors
 2. Create an X variable containing only continuous predictors from `housing['data']`
 3. Extract sale prices from `housing['target']` and log scale it
 4. Use the remove_bad_cols helper function to remove predictors with nans or containing > 97% constant values (typically 0's)
-4. Perform a train/test split leaving 1/3 of the data out for the test set
+5. Perform a train/validation/test split using 60% of the data to train, 20% for validation (model selection), and 20% for final testing of the data
-5. Call the `fit_eval_model()` helper function for each predictor being tested.
-Store the train/test errors for each predictor
-6. Create a `df_model_err` df that contains the following data stored for each predictor: 'Predictor Variable', 'RMSE_train', 'Test RMSE'.
+6. Use the `compare_models` helper function to quickly calculate train/validation errors for all possible single predictors.
+Returns a `df_model_err` df that contains the following data stored for each predictor: 'Predictor Variable', 'Train Error', 'Validation Error'.

 ```python